School of Social Welfare Governance

 Membership shall include:

-- All tenured or tenure track faculty with appointments of half-time (.5 FTE) or more
+1. All tenured or tenure track faculty with appointments of half-time (.5 FTE) or more with appointments of half-time (.5 FTE) or more within the School

 There will be a minimum of two meetings of the School Governing Body, termed School Business Meetings, each year and special meetings as required.
 Print or electronic notification of each meeting will be distributed to members.
 Other persons associated with the mission of the School may be invited as non-voting participants.
 The Dean of the School shall preside at these meetings.